Karmaz95/Snake_Apple/README.md

   -h, --help            show this help message and exit

 GENERAL ARGS:
-  -p PATH, --path PATH  Path to the Mach-O file
+  -p, --path PATH       Path to the Mach-O file
-  -b BUNDLE, --bundle BUNDLE
-                        Path to the App Bundle (can be used with -p to change path of binary which is by default set to: /target.app/Contents/MacOS/target)
+  -b, --bundle BUNDLE   Path to the App Bundle (can be used with -p to change
+                        path of binary which is by default set to:
+                        /target.app/Contents/MacOS/target)

 BUNDLE ARGS:
-  --bundle_structure    Print the structure of the app bundle --bundle_info         Print the Info.plist content of the app bundle (JSON format) --bundle_info_syntax_check
+  --bundle_structure    Print the structure of the app bundle --bundle_info         Print the Info.plist content of the app bundle (JSON
+                        format)
+  --bundle_info_syntax_check
                         Check if bundle info syntax is valid --bundle_frameworks   Print the list of frameworks in the bundle --bundle_plugins      Print the list of plugins in the bundle --bundle_id           Print the CFBundleIdentifier value from the Info.plist file if it exists

 MACH-O ARGS:
   --file_type           Print binary file type